Scottish Place Names

 - Mitchell's Corners - there is a Mitchell Hall in East Lothian, a Mitchell Hill in Dumfries & Galloway and the Scottish Borders, Mitchellhill in Aberdeenshire and Mitchellslacks in Dumfries & Galloway.
 Place names based on Mitchell are even more numerous throughout England, including Mitchell itself in Cornwall.
 However, the name Mitchell is found frequently enough in Scotland for there to be a family tartan (seen here).

 - Mount Pleasant, Mount Pleasant East and Mount Pleasant West - there are places called Mount Pleasant in Aberdeenshire, Argyll & Bute, Scottish Borders, Dumfries & Galloway, East Ayrshire, Fife, Highland, Moray and the Orkney Islands.
 The name also occurs widely in other parts of the British Isles and has proved to be equally popular in Canada, the USA and Australia.
+Mount Pleasant in Brampton takes its name from a local farm (Wikipedia article on Mount Pleasant, Brampton, Ontario, August 2009).

 - Newkirk Business Park - surprisingly, Newkirk (Scots and northern English for 'new church') does not seem to occur as a place name either in Scotland or in England.
 The name of the business park in Richmond Hill probably refers to an individual and, according to the House of Names heraldic website, could well be of Germanic origin, from Neukirch (German) or Nieuwkerk (Dutch), both of which mean 'new church'.

-- North Park (Dumfries & Galloway; there are also places spelled Northpark in Argyll & Bute, Aberdeenshire and Dumfries & Galloway.
+- North Park (Dumfries & Galloway; there are also places spelled Northpark in Argyll & Bute, Aberdeenshire and Dumfries & Galloway).
 However, North Park is also the name of a place in Yorkshire, England.

 - Old Mill (Highland) also in four English counties.